johnny5550822/gdax-army/README.md

 python run.py
 ```

+# Assumptions
+- We assume one-buy-one-sell trading cycle.
+That is, after one buy, we sell to complete the cycle.

 # Repo Notes
 - We should only keep one single straight global/master history (i.e., we can branch in local, but not in global/master.)
 - Please follow as close as pep-0008 for coding (https://www.python.org/dev/peps/pep-0008/), such as having at most 79 characters in a line